WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 }
 ```

 Can you see the differences?
 These are testing samples, so we don't have their labels.
-That's why we need to specify `class_mode` argument to NULL.
+That's why we need to specify `class_mode` argument to "NULL".
 Another important thing here is argument `shuffle`: it needs to be set to FALSE, because it's better, when our testing data isn't mixed during being processed by our model.
+And be careful.
+While specifying `image_path`, you need to pass the path to the folder, where another folder (only one - the images are unlabelled, so they are stored altogether) is present.
+This is because Keras generators use folders to distiguish between classes.
+If your `image_path` is the path to the images, the generator won't find any samples, because it won't see any classes.

 ### Understanding package: MalariaModel ###

 This package's purpose is to store the functions that have anything to do with the modelling.
 So whether it is building the model or using it in any way, functions needed to do it you can find in "api_modelling.R" file in MalariaModel.
-Functions in this script, we can divide into two groups: the ones, that create, evaluate and use the model and the ones needed to save or load it.
-We will start with the first group, because the functions there are a little more complex.
+Functions in this script, we can divide into two groups: the ones, that create, evaluate and use the model and the ones needed to save or load the files.
+We will start with the first group, because the functions there are a little more interesting.

 #### Functions needed to create the model ####